CardForest/master-class/docs/serialization.md

 )
 ```

-You can provide a `mapper` to override the snapshot process
+Additionally, you can provide a `mapper` to override the snapshot process

 ```js
 assert.deepEquals(